cloudify-cosmo/docs.getcloudify.org/content/plugins/fabric.md

 # Execution Methods

-There are 4 modes for working with this plugin.
+There are four modes for working with this plugin.

 * Executing a list of `commands`.
-* Executing a Fabric task from a `tasks_file` included in the blueprint's directory.
+* Executing a Fabric task from a `tasks_file` that is included in the blueprint's directory.
-* Executing a Fabric task by specifying its path in the current python environment.
+* Executing a Fabric task by specifying its path in the current Python environment.
 * Executing a `script` by specifying the script's path or URL.

-# Running commands
+# Running Commands
+In the following code, the `run_commands` plugin task is used and a list of commands is specified to be executed on the agent host.

 {{< gsHighlight  yaml  >}}
 imports: